quote591/threaded_sockets/README.md

 ```

 Then you can run the executable within the build folder.
 The client is called `main.exe` and the server is called `servermain.exe`

+# Not working?

+- If you are having issues with communicating you can first check the output log of either the client or server in the logs folder.

+- If the client is not connecting then check the local IP address in the main.cpp of the client code.
+As this project is quite infant the IP address is hard coded.
+Change it to the servers ip address.